Scroll to top

 Frequently Asked Questions

-Kinshasa is manageable with professional security support, and many mining and NGO sector organisations operate there on an ongoing basis.
+Kinshasa is manageable with professional security support, and mining sector and NGO organisations operate there on an ongoing basis.
 It is not a city to visit without pre-arranged security infrastructure.
-At minimum: vetted accommodation in Gombe or Ngaliema, pre-arranged transport for all movements, and a security briefing before arrival.
+At minimum: vetted accommodation in Gombe or Ngaliema, pre-arranged transport for all movements, an armed escort configuration appropriate to the principal’s risk profile, and a security briefing covering current conditions before arrival.

-Eastern DRC is an active conflict environment with armed groups, FARDC operations, and UN peacekeeping forces.
-The security requirements are fundamentally different from Kinshasa and closer to conflict-zone security than corporate risk management.
-Kinshasa’s risks are primarily criminal rather than conflict-related, though the distinction can blur during political crises.
+Eastern DRC is an active conflict environment with multiple armed groups, FARDC military operations, and UN peacekeeping forces.
+The security requirements are fundamentally different from Kinshasa and are closer to conflict-zone protective security than standard corporate risk management.
+Kinshasa’s risks are primarily criminal and civil unrest driven rather than conflict-related, though the distinction narrows during political crises.
+Any travel to eastern DRC requires a dedicated conflict-zone security assessment, not the Kinshasa baseline.

-Major international NGOs and UN agencies operating in DRC maintain robust security operations including compound-based accommodation, security-managed vehicle pools, and dedicated security staff.
-Independent corporate visitors who lack this infrastructure should replicate equivalent measures through a professional security provider with DRC experience.
+Major international NGOs and UN agencies operating in DRC maintain well-resourced security operations including compound-based accommodation in vetted residences, security-managed vehicle pools, and dedicated security staff or coordinators.
+Independent corporate visitors who lack this institutional infrastructure should replicate equivalent measures through a professional security provider with documented DRC experience.
+Arriving in Kinshasa without pre-arranged security support is not appropriate for any visitor with a standard corporate duty of care obligation.

 Get in Touch